BScong/carburator-snips/README.md

  - X Being able to ask for the gas station opening hours (provided by API / Update: not provided anymore by API)
  - ✓ Being able to ask for the gas station services (provided by API)
  - Add custom slot type for French Cities for setCity intent
+ - Save API data on the first call to re-use for getStationAddress and getServices calls (Address and Services won't change from one call to the other)
+ - Implement dialogues
+ - Fix geocoding bug
+ - For getStationAddress and getServices, call the setCity intent if no location is specified.
  - Maybe convert setCity intent to setAddress to be more precise and accurate?
  - Add analytics